-Small Claims Court Venue
+Small Claims Court Clerk

-You should file your action in the County and specific Precinct where the defendants reside or where the defendant has contracted to perform.
-(Government Code Section 28.011).
+The action is generally filed in the County and Precinct where the defendants reside (where they live) or where location where the Defendants contracted themselves to perform.
+(Texas Government Code Section 28.011).

 Small Claims Court Jurisdiction

-The Austin courthouse is located at:4717 Heflin Lane #107 Austin, TX 78721
+This courthouse is located at:4717 Heflin Ln, #107 Austin, TX 78721

-This courthouse handles cases for Precinct 2 Place 1.
-The Travis courthouse is located at:10409 Burnet Rd, Ste 180 Austin, TX 78758-4427
+This courthouse is located at:10409 Burnet Rd, Ste 180 Austin, TX 78758-4427

 This courthouse is located at:4011 McKinney Falls Pkwy, Ste 1200 Austin, TX 78744

-This courthouse is located at:1000 Guadalupe, Rms 112 & 117 Austin, TX 78701
+This courthouse is located at:1000 Guadalupe, Rms 112 Austin, TX 78701